tidalcycles/tidal-doc/docs/getting-started/linux_install.md

 ```
 ---

-### Superdirt Installation
+### SuperDirt Installation

-`SuperDirt` is a plugin or *"Quark"* for SuperCollider, and functions as the audio engine for TidalCycles as well as providing the default set of samples.
+**SuperDirt** is a plugin or *"Quark"* for SuperCollider, and functions as the audio engine for TidalCycles as well as providing the default set of samples.

-1. Get the latest version of Superdirt (you can also do this by checking the [github page](https://github.com/musikinformatik/SuperDirt/releases))
+1. Get the version number of the latest SuperDirt release (you can also do this by checking the [github page](https://github.com/musikinformatik/SuperDirt/releases))
 ---
 ***all***
 ```bash
 git ls-remote https://github.com/musikinformatik/SuperDirt.git | grep tags | tail -n1 | awk -F/ '{print $NF}'
 ```
 ---
-2. Install Superdirt, update the version number if required, once complete press `Ctrl+c` to exit `sclang`
+2. Install SuperDirt, update the version number if required.
+Once complete press `Ctrl+c` to exit `sclang`
 ---
 ***all***